CartoDB/web-sdk/docs/guides/01-getting-started.md

 ### Add map layer

-Finally you need to use the [`addTo`](ToDO: add link to API reference) method to add the layer to the map.
+Finally you need to use the [`carto.viz.Layer.addTo`](ToDO: add link to API reference) method to add the layer to the map.

 ```js
 countriesLayer.addTo(deckMap);